 Authorization of Class A Common Stock and Class B Common Stock.
 If the authorized capital increase proposal is approved, together with the reclassification proposal, the number of shares of our authorized capital stock will be increased to 105,000,000 shares to be divided among three classes of capital stock: 5,000,000 shares of preferred stock, 50,000,000 shares of Class A common stock and 50,000,000 shares of Class B common stock.
 If the reclassification proposal is approved but the authorized capital increase proposal is not approved, then the current 52,000,000 shares of our authorized capital stock will be divided as follows: 2,000,000 shares of preferred stock, 40,780,000 shares of Class A common stock and 9,220,000 shares of Class B common stock.
 The authorized number of shares of any class of our capital stock may be increased or decreased by the vote of a majority of the outstanding shares of our capital stock.
-The Class A common stock will have the same rights, except for the fact that the holders of the Class B common stock will have the power to elect 85% of our board, or the next highest whole number, and the holders of Class A common stock will have the power to elect the remaining members of our board.
-At any time after the second anniversary of the distribution, if approved by our board of directors, the special class voting rights of Class A common stock, and the Class B common stock, voting together as a single class, at any annual or special meeting of stockholders.
-For so long as these special class voting rights continue in effect, the minimum number of directors on our board will be set at seven in order to ensure that the holders of Class A common stock will vote together as one class on all other matters, including acquisitions and other fundamental transactions, with each share of Class A common stock and Class B common stock will vote together as one class on all other matters, including acquisitions and other fundamental transactions, with each share of Class A common stock and Class divided into two classes based on the class of stock that is entitled to elect such directors.
+The Class A common stock and the Class B common stock will have the same rights, except for the fact that the holders of the Class B common stock will have the power to elect 85% of our board, or the next highest whole number, and the holders of Class A common stock will have the power to elect the remaining members of our board.
+At any time after the second anniversary of the distribution, if approved by our board of directors, the special class voting rights of Class A common stock and Class B common stock with respect to the election of directors may be terminated by at least two-thirds of the outstanding shares of the Class A common stock and the Class B common stock, voting together as a single class, at any annual or special meeting of stockholders.
+For so long as these special class voting rights continue in effect, the minimum number of directors on our board will be set at seven in order to ensure that the holders of Class A common stock will be entitled to elect at least one director.
+Except as required by law, the holders of Class A common stock and Class B common stock will vote together as one class on all other matters, including acquisitions and other fundamental transactions, with each share of Class A common stock and Class B common stock having one vote.

+Creation of Class A Common Stock and Class B Common Stock Directors.
+Currently, our board has one class of directors.
+The reclassification proposal would amend our certificate of incorporation to provide that our board of directors following the reclassification will consist of at least seven directors which are divided into two classes based on the class of stock that is entitled to elect such directors.
 Messrs.
 Barnett, Clarke, Hirsch, Nicolais, Rowley and Quinn will each remain a director of our board following the completion of the reclassification.
-Mr. Timothy R. Eller will resign from our board of directors and O. Greg Dagnan will be appointed to our board of directors immediately following the reclassification.
+Mr. Timothy R. Eller will resign from our board of directors and Mr. will be appointed to our board of directors immediately following the reclassification.
 See "Board of Directors and Management of CXP."
-Upon completion of the reclassification, Mr. Clarke will be designated the "common stock director" and the remaining six directors will be designated "Class B common stock directors will be elected by the holders of the Class A common stock and the directors designated as Class B common stock directors will be elected by the holders of the Class B common stock.
+Upon completion of the reclassification, Mr. will be designated the "common stock director" and the remaining six directors will be designated "Class B common stock directors."
+In future elections, the director designated the common stock director will be elected by the holders of the Class A common stock and the directors designated as Class B common stock directors will be elected by the holders of the Class B common stock.